What about other groups/associations that may already exist?

 A Street Association can run alongside a Neighbourhood Watch group, and often does.

 That means that the crime-prevention and safety agenda can be combined with the social and helping hand dimension.
-Through a national agreement, a Street Association can register as a Neighbourhood Watch group (and thereby link to the local police); and a Neighbourhood Watch group can broaden it’s appeal by starting a Street Association, often getting more support as a result.
+Through a national agreement, a Street Association can register as a Neighbourhood Watch group (and thereby link to the local police) without changing its name; and a Neighbourhood Watch group can broaden it’s appeal by starting a Street Association, often getting more support as a result.
+Street Associations registered in this way also have the benefit of being covered by Neighbourhood Watch’s national public liability insurance policy.

 These tend to focus on ‘nuts and bolts’ issues of common concern, representing residents’ needs to housing associations, local councils and the like.